thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 -- => 7
 ```

-It's OK if this doesn't make complete sense now, I'll talk more about partial
+It's OK if this doesn't make complete sense now.
+I'll talk more about partial
 application as we go.

 ### Operators

 In the definition of `add`, I used something called an *operator*: `(+)`.
-Operators like this are not special or built-in in any way; we can define and
+Operators like this are not in any way special or built-in; we can define and
 use them like any other function.
-That said, there are three additional (and
+That said, operators have three additional (and
-convenient) behaviors operators have:
+convenient) behaviors:

 1. They are used *infix* by default, meaning they appear between their arguments
    (i.e. `2 + 2`, not `+ 2 2`).
 To use an operator *prefix*, it must be
    surrounded in parentheses (as in `(+) 2 2`).
-2. When defining an operator, we can assign a custom [associativity][] and
+2. When defining an operator, we can assign custom [associativity][] and
    [precedence][] relative to other operators.
 This tells Haskell how to group
    expressions like `2 + 3 * 5 / 10`.
+For more on these concepts, see the following links.
 3. We can surround an operator and *either* of its arguments in parentheses to
    get a new function that accepts whichever argument we left off.
 Expressions
    like `(+ 2)` and `(10 /)` are examples.
 The former adds `2` to something and